aragon/developer-portal/docs/osx/03-reference-guide/framework/plugin/repo/PluginRepoFactory.md

 ## Description

-This contract creates `PluginRepo` proxies and registers them on an `PluginRepoRegistry` contract.
+This contract creates `PluginRepo` proxies and registers them on a `PluginRepoRegistry` contract.

 ## Implementation